 Solution: Flexible data platform meets evolving needs efficiently

-Cityspan worked with the DOE to arrive at a data management solution that had the special capabilities necessary to manage multiple input streams and perse output options:
+Cityspan worked with the DOE to arrive at a data management solution that had the special capabilities necessary to manage multiple input streams and diverse output options:

 Integrate with school day data